 Some seniors are allergic to lactose due to the lactase enzyme’s lack of secretion in the large intestine.
 If they drink regular milk, people with lactose intolerance experience a burning sensation in their stomach and produce gas in their gut, which is annoying.
-There is lactose-free milk available to these people not to be deficient in calcium.
+Lactose-free milk is available to these people not to be deficient in calcium.

 Some seniors do not like the smell and taste of natural milk.
 For this reason, they refuse to drink milk.
-Flavoured milk with fruit compounds such as strawberry milk, cantaloupe milk, banana milk, etc., is produced for these seniors.
-At home, you can mix regular milk with carrots or fruits to enjoy the taste and smell of milk in addition to the vitamins in milk.
+Flavoured milk with fruit compounds, such as strawberry milk, cantaloupe milk, banana milk, etc., is produced for these seniors.
+At home, you can mix regular milk with carrots or fruits to enjoy the taste and smell of milk and the vitamins in milk.

 Note that it is better not to mix milk with tea or coffee!
 Tea and coffee alone indeed benefit the body, but their combination with milk prevents the effective absorption of calcium in milk.

 - Read More: Pros and Cons of Drinking Coffee for Seniors

 The difference between pasteurized and sterilized milk is in its shelf life.
 You cannot store pasteurized milk for more than 2 or 3 days because pasteurization has killed pathogenic microbes but did not destroy the spoilage microbes.